 You are the adult in the room.
 Your child is a child.
 You may look to your older child as a confidant of sorts.
-You may look to your younger child as a distraction and perhaps a reminder of a more innocent time in your lives.
-However, none of this changes the fact that you are grown up, and your child is a child.
+You may look to your younger child as a distraction and perhaps a reminder of a more innocent time in your life.
+However, none of this changes that you are grown up, and your child is a child.
 You have to do the changing once a divorce begins.
-Your child is busy enough learning how to grow up and develop into a solid citizen.
+Your child is busy learning how to grow up and develop into a solid citizen.

-Think about your ex-spouse as someone with whom you don’t have to be best friends, but you do have a common goal: to help a little person create success in life.
-Different people define success in different ways, and that in and of itself is a challenge for two people who probably don’t see eye to eye.
+Think about your ex-spouse as someone with whom you don't have to be best friends, but you do have a common goal: to help a little person create success in life.
+Different people define success in different ways, and that in and of itself is a challenge for two people who probably don't see eye to eye.
 Remember that the more you fight and go back and forth with your ex-spouse, the person who is hurt the most by that is your child.
-This is the time that you could have devoted to him or her.
+This is the time that you could have devoted to them.

 What are your rights as a parent in Texas?

-No matter if you are married, single, or somewhere in between, all parents have the same rights in conjunction with their children.
+Whether you are married, single, or somewhere in between, all parents have the same rights in conjunction with their children.
 The exception is if you have been to court and have had a judge issue orders regarding your parental rights.
 In that case, those rights that you have could have been expanded or contracted by some measure based on your case's circumstance.

 First off, you have the right to be able to work with your child's other parent when it comes to making decisions regarding your child's health, education, and well-being.
-For people who have never been to court, the assumption under our state laws is that you and your child's other parent make decisions that are in the best interests of your child.
-The most fundamental areas that we, as parents, are entrusted with when it comes to decision making are in school, at the doctor, and in any place of worship.
+For people who have never been to court, the assumption under our state laws is that you and your child's other parents make decisions that are in the best interests of your child.
+The most fundamental areas that we, as parents, are entrusted with when it comes to decision-making are in school, at the doctor, and in any place of worship.

 Next, consider how important it is to request and receive information about your child from their school, the doctor, or the other parent.
 To not be able to receive test results from a doctor or a report card from school can severely disconnect you as a parent from the life of your child.
-Similarly, if your child’s other parent takes your child to the doctor, you have the right to ask him or her to provide you with a copy of any paperwork from either school or the doctor.
+Similarly, if your child's other parent takes your child to the doctor, you have the right to ask them to provide you with a copy of any paperwork from either the school or the doctor.

-One last right that is very important to take note of is the right to make decisions for your child when it comes to emergency medical or dental procedures that may be necessary to save your child's life.
+One last right that is very important to note is the right to make decisions for your child when it comes to emergency medical or dental procedures that may be necessary to save your child's life.
 Hopefully, something like this never comes up for your child.
 However, if it does, you will be in a position to be able to consent to surgical intervention that is needed to save the life of your child.
 In most circumstances, when it comes to the surgery, you would need your ex-spouse's consent to allow your child to get a procedure done.
 However, when time is of the essence, you can move forward with surgery even without your spouse's express written consent.

 Duties of raising a child in Texas

-Just as there are rights that you are entitled to as a parent in Texas, you are also duty-bound to provide your children with certain conditions, items, and essentials that will allow him or her to live.
+Just as there are rights that you are entitled to as a parent in Texas, you are also duty-bound to provide your children with certain conditions, items, and essentials that will allow him or them to live.

-Hopefully, two duties that you have that will never be relevant to you or your child are the twin duties to notify the other parent if your child resides in the same home as a person who is the subject of a protective order or is a registered sex offender.
-You can look to the language of your final decree of divorce to see just what is expected of you in these areas.
+Hopefully, two duties you have that will never be relevant to you or your child are the twin duties to notify the other parent if your child resides in the same home as a person who is the subject of a protective order or is a registered sex offender.
+You can look to the language of your final divorce decree to see just what is expected of you in these areas.
 This is intended to allow the other parent an opportunity to assess the situation and be aware of any circumstances that could potentially put your child at risk of harm.